tonykulenovic/CPEN-321-app/backend/RECOMMENDATION_SYSTEM.md

 ## Overview

 The recommendation system provides personalized meal suggestions (breakfast, lunch, dinner) based on user location, preferences, weather conditions, and real-time data from both the database and Google Places API.
+The system has been **simplified** to use existing user data (pin votes and visited pins) instead of complex interaction tracking.

 ## 🏗️ Architecture